Gus Malzahn: UCF

 On February 15, 2021, Malzahn was named the head coach at UCF, reuniting him with former Arkansas State athletic director Terry Mohajir.
+Malzahn was signed to a five-year, $11.5 million contract that would make him the head coach through the 2025 season.

-On September 2, Malzahn won his first game with the Knights, defeating Boise State, 36–31.
+Malzahn started his first season with UCF that fall of 2021.
+On September 2, Malzahn won his first game with the Knights, defeating Boise State (36–31).
 Malzahn concluded the regular season going 8–4.
-He led the Knights to a 29–17 victory over in state rival Florida in the Gasparilla Bowl, going for a 9–4 overall in his first season with UCF.
+After an injury-plagued season, the starting lineup was missing 27 total starters or rotational players going into the bowl game.
+Despite the team injuries, he led the Knights to a (29–17) victory over in-state rival Florida in the Gasparilla Bowl, finishing with a 9–4 overall record in his first season with UCF.